CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

   - significant PR: https://github.com/CSC207-UofT/course-project-gries-fan-club/pull/62
 - Ezra: The Design Doc and the Presentation.
 Helped Ariel with the use cases, created the presentation.
     - significant PR: https://github.com/CSC207-UofT/course-project-gries-fan-club/pull/67
 - Gerd: created a decorator design pattern for the recipeItem, refactored a large amount of concluding the matchers and scored and all the associated tests we remade.
-He also fixed the builders.
+He also fixed the builders to work with Decorators.
     - significant PR: https://github.com/CSC207-UofT/course-project-gries-fan-club/pull/52
 - Prithee: Worked on the Android GUI redesigning some components and hooking it up to the back end, added the Grocery list use case.
     - significant PR: https://github.com/CSC207-UofT/course-project-gries-fan-club/pull/94